 At first I was going to make this piece an overview of trailers in their entirety, using two from this year as examples.
 Instead, it occurred to me that i’d simply be stealing an upcoming subject from fellow writer, Ben Mulholland.
 As such, I thought it more befitting of me to look in depth at the two examples.
 One staggeringly bad, another breathtakingly good, there are a lot of meaty tangents to go off on from both.

-Trailers, on the whole, are mere promotional tools to rally the populous. … [continue reading]
+Trailers, on the whole, are mere promotional tools to rally the populous.
+While they can be sometimes woefully inaccurate, it wouldn’t be unfair to judge a film or game by them. … [continue reading]

 Ridley Scott’s Alien is one of the most obvious science fiction classics ever committed to film.
 Every single aspect of this masterpiece is tightly woven and meticulously constructed.
 It’s probably that, along with its great tale, keeping it so richly alive over the years since its release.
 Now drowning in accolade, it seems the critics most definitely do get things right from time to time.
-It’s still the best film in the series that followed it too, itself a notable collection of flicks (even if it does devolve across its course). … [continue reading]
+It’s still the best film in the series that followed it too, itself a notable collection of flicks (even if it does devolve across its course).
+Standing tall as a perpetual influence on the genre, Alien is far more than a lauded product of its time.… [continue reading]

 Having recently enjoyed its 15th Anniversary, Donnie Darko is more than a good candidate for a Secret Cave write-up.
 While it’s gotten a bit of a bad rep lately as a teen-angst movie with dark mystery enough to entice in the Emo crowd, what lies within is actually an intricate sci-fi jaunt of rich detail.
 Despite its generally positive reviews and cult following, it’s still an extremely underrated movie – since most go along with its mystery without ever expecting to truly fathom its machinations.
 The ending of Donnie Darko, for example, is not open to interpretation as many often claim. … [continue reading]